Robust and Adaptive Door Operation with a Mobile Robot: Unlatching the Handle

 \section{Unlatching the Handle}

 There exists a variety of mechanisms to open a door.
 Some of them do not require any specific actuation while others generally require a rotation to be applied.
 A handle usually occupies a small region in the door image.
-Thus, in order to estimate its kinematic model from visual perception data, the robot camera needs to be placed close to the handle.
-This operation would increase considerably the time required to perform the task.
+Thus, in order to estimate its kinematic model from visual perception data, the robot camera needs to be placed very close to the handle.
+This operation would increase considerably the time required to perform the task, making the inference of the handle model using the vision system unappealing.

-Instead, we rely on force feedback for inferring how the handle should be actuated.
-We propose a simple, trial-and-error strategy for operating different types of handles, illustrated in Figure \ref{Fig6}.
-The robot tries to turn the handle in both directions and, depending on a torque threshold, either the door is unlatched or no actuation is required.
+Instead, we rely on force feedback on the robot's end-effector for inferring how the handle should be actuated.
+We propose a simple, trial-and-error strategy for operating different types of handle mechanisms, illustrated in Figure \ref{Fig6}.
+The robot tries to turn the handle in both directions, first anti-clockwise and then clockwise.
+Depending on a torque threshold, either the door is unlatched or no actuation is required.
+Similarly, as people proceed when opening a door, using the force readings in the direction perpendicular to the door we can determine whether it is required to pull or push to open it by trial-and-error.